The main sources of real estate law are the following:

 On the other hand, through a contract for the constitution of surface rights, an owner is granted the power to erect buildings on the real estate, in respect of which they will hold a special property right (other than the property right on the ground).
 The maximum legal term for this right, whether for natural persons or legal persons, is 99 years.

 In Peru, commercial leases are structured under two modalities:

 In both cases, the tenants can allocate the property to commercial activities, against the payment of a periodic rent.
-However,it is a particularity of financial leases that the condition of tenants necessarily falls on entities that are part of the financial system (banks and financial, savings and credit co-operatives) – with the authorisation of the competent authority – and the tenants.
+However, it is a particularity of financial leases that the tenant must be an entity that is part of the financial system (banks and financial, savings and credit co-operatives) with the authorisation of the competent authority and the tenants.
 They are granted a right-of-purchase option on the leased asset.

 The terms of lease agreements can be freely negotiated and fixed by the contracting parties, with the exception of some provisions provided in the Civil Code referring to:

 With regard to income, there are no provisions that set or limit its amount and method of payment.

 It should be noted that in relation to the COVID-19 pandemic, the government did not dictate any measures regarding leases, leaving the parties concerned to decide whether to renegotiate or maintain the terms of their existing contracts.

 A lease agreement can be fixed for a maximum term of ten years.
 If the lessor is a public entity or incapacitated person, the maximum limit of the term is reduced to six years.
 In the case of financial leases, no maximum term has been established.